kupuguy/dwarf_copier/dwarf_copier/help-text.md

 * S - 2 digit seconds
 * ms - 3 digit milliseconds
 * target - the target that was being tracked (if any)
+* target_ - the target followed by an underscore or nothing if there is not target
 * name - original filename

 ### General